 Amherst College Regular Decision Acceptance Rate

-For the Class of 2028, the Regular Decision acceptance rate at Amherst was 7.8%.
+For the Class of 2028, the Regular Decision acceptance rate at Amherst was just 7.8%.
 Out of 13,008 applicants, only 1,022 were admitted.
-This is a stark contrast to the Early Decision (ED) acceptance rate of 29.3%.
+In contrast, the Early Decision (ED) acceptance rate was significantly higher at 29.3%.

 Amherst College Regular Decision deadline and notification date